wragge/newspaper-front-pages/README.md

 ## Notebooks

-- [](large-harvest-example.ipynb) – uses the Trove Newspaper Harvester as a library to download information about all articles published on the front pages of newspapers (about 19 million articles)
+- [Harvest articles published on page one of newspapers](large-harvest-example.ipynb) – uses the Trove Newspaper Harvester as a library to download information about all articles published on the front pages of newspapers (about 19 million articles)
-- [`convert-front-pages-harvest.ipynb`](convert-front-pages-harvest.ipynb) – converts the large `ndjson` file created by the Trove Newspaper Harvester into parquet formatted datasets
+- [Process the harvested data](convert-front-pages-harvest.ipynb) – converts the large `ndjson` file created by the Trove Newspaper Harvester into parquet formatted datasets
 - [Exploring changes in the front pages of newspapers](explore-front-pages.ipynb) – uses the parquet datasets to visualise changes in front pages over time

 ## Datasets